-A warp factor is a unitless figure that describes the speed of a starship or of a signal traveling faster than light.
-There is a non-linear dependence between the warp factor and the speed.
-In every known variant of the warp scale the speed rises more than proportionally with the warp factor.
+Definition A warp factor is a unitless figure that represents the speed of a starship or of a signal traveling faster than light.
+There is a non-linear dependence between the warp factor and the effective FTL speed.
+In every known variant of the warp scale the speed rises exponentially with the warp factor, meaning that from Warp 1 to Warp 2 the speed more than doubles.
+The exponent is subject to vary between the scales.